moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 }
 ```

-The `ingestion-account-ID` should be `471112983409` when connections are being made by the `transfer` lambda function in `analytical-platform-ingestion-production` and `730335344807` when connections are being made from `analytical-platform-ingestion-development`.
+Use the correct `ingestion-account-ID` based on the environment:

+- for development, use `471112983409`
+- for production, use `730335344807`

+## Connection Instructions

-Once you receive confirmation from us that you have been onboarded and we have provided you with a username, you will be able to connect to our transfer service using the following commands:
+Connect to our ingestion service using the following commands:

-Production:
+### Production

 ```bash
 sftp -P 2222 ${USERNAME}@sftp.ingestion.analytical-platform.service.justice.gov.uk
 ```
-Development:
+### Development

 ```bash
 sftp -P 2222 ${USERNAME}@sftp.development.ingestion.analytical-platform.service.justice.gov.uk